micmejia/bible-dump/AMPC/Job/Job 41.md

 He looks all mighty [beasts of prey] in the face [without terror]; he is monarch over all the sons of pride.
-[And now, Job, [^a]who are you who dares not arouse the unmastered crocodile, yet who dares resist Me, the beast's Creator, to My face?
+[And now, Job, who are you who dares not arouse the unmastered crocodile, yet who dares resist Me, the beast's Creator, to My face?
 Everything under the heavens is Mine; therefore, who can have a claim against God?]